kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 ## Getting started ##

-### Telegram ###
+### Discord ###

-This course has a Telegram group where we discuss everything about the course.
+This course has a Discord group where we discuss everything about the course.
 Support is available almost 24/7, with discussion being in both English and Finnish.

-Join our DevOps with Kubernetes telegram group [here](https://t.me/joinchat/HIg2vlch4pqITxhshipuRQ).
+Join our DevOps with Kubernetes Discord group [here](https://study.cs.helsinki.fi/discord/join/kubernetes).

 **All** inappropriate, degrading or discriminating comments on the channel are prohibited and will lead to action taken against the commenter.